JOSEPH YAKOW ATTACKS JORDAN

 At the time, this student was unknown to Jordan.
 While entering the Odette School of Business, Joseph was unintentionally struck by the momentum of the external door as Jordan opened it in a rush.
-In anger, the Joseph verbally accosted him and proceeded to repeatedly physically assault him.
+In anger, Joseph verbally accosted him and proceeded to repeatedly physically assault him.
 In Jordan’s efforts to defend himself from the attack, Joseph sustained visible injuries to his facial area.
 As the student recoiled from Jordan’s defence, Jordan took the opportunity to escape the small area as he was terrified from the attack.

 Subsequently (approximately 1 minute after the incident occurred), Jordan encountered his Human Resources Planning professor (for the class he had been on his way to) and immediately reported the incident to him.
-The professor laughed and informed him that he was the “the absolute wrong person to be talking to about this”.
+The professor laughed and informed him that he was “the absolute wrong person to be talking to about this”.
 Jordan’s interaction with this professor is recorded and has been provided to the University.
 Jordan received absolutely no help from him.

 After his classes, Jordan went home to rest.
 Upon the encouragement of his friends and family, he decided to attend the Campus Community Police station to report the incident, though he felt there was little hope of being able to identify the student that had assaulted him.
 Upon his arrival, campus police informed Jordan that Joseph had already filed a false police report concerning the incident.

-In the report, the student claimed that he had been attacked and beaten by an “unknown black male” after he had pushed the male in “in an effort to defend himself”.
-After it became apparent that there were no witnesses to be found, Joseph then returned both to the University as well as the police multiple times; this time Joseph stated that he had not even touched Jordan nor done anything to provoke an altercation beyond asking Jordan why he had struck him with the door.
+In the report, the student claimed that he had been attacked and beaten by an “unknown black male” after he had pushed the male “in an effort to defend himself”.
+After it became apparent that there were no witnesses to be found, Joseph then returned both to the University as well as the police multiple times; this time stating that he had not even touched Jordan nor done anything to provoke an altercation beyond asking Jordan why he had struck him with the door.
 Joseph insisted that Jordan was a dangerous student and demanded that he face criminal prosecution as well as expulsion from the University.
 He even stated to the University that he would not be returning for classes in any case if Jordan was not expelled.
-Due to these allegations, Jordan was suspended, banned from his campus, later on arrested, incarcerated and charged, and the University initiated an investigation into the matter.
+Due to these allegations, Jordan was suspended, banned from his campus, later on arrested, incarcerated and charged, while the University initiated an investigation into the matter.

 Though the University has been made aware of the blatantly fabricated nature of Joseph’s allegations, there has been absolutely no disciplinary action taken against him.
 Further, Jordan himself has been disciplined yet again by the University in response to his persistent efforts to have the student held accountable through the University disciplinary procedures.
 Please refer to the attached videos for further information including eye witness statements, factual analysis, and Jordan’s own account of the altercation.
 More details (including recordings of calls in which Jordan can be heard pleading with the University to see his doctor) can be read in our article titled “Despite New Witnesses, Ryan Flannagan Refuses to Discipline Student who Assaulted/Falsely Accused Black UWindsor Student”